coosalodge/history-book/contents/timeline.md

 * June 17 - Cherokee Lodge #50 is founded.
 They become the first lodge chartered in the Deep South.

 ## 1931
+* Apr - Goodman is promoted by Chief Scout Executive James E. West to become national program director of the BSA.
+* Edson receives a master's degree from Columbia University.
+* Edson attends Infantry School at Fort Benning
 * Cherokee performs its first induction at Camp Andrews.

 ## 1932